dimag0g/nios_duino/README.md

-Hardware UARTs are accessible as `Serial0`, `Serial1`, etc. Only the baudrate setting is taken into account in `SerialN.begin()`, bit settings have to be configured in QSys and cannot be changed at runtime.
+Hardware UARTs are accessible as `Serial0`, `Serial1`, etc. Only the baudrate setting is taken into account in `SerialN.begin()`, bit settings have to be configured in Qsys and cannot be changed at runtime.

 `Serial` is whatever component you chose as STDIN/STDOUT, which can be a UART, a JTAG UART (default) or even a 16x2 LCD.
 Obviously, any